Stuffing Muffins Recipe

 Step 1 – Preheat oven to 400 degrees Fahrenheit.
 Grease muffin tins and set aside.

-Step 2 – Spread bread crumbs evenly onto a baking sheet and bake for 5-10 minutes, stirring once, until lightly golden brown.
+Step 2 – Spread bread cubes evenly onto a baking sheet and bake for 5-10 minutes, stirring once, until lightly golden brown.
 Remove from oven and reduce temperature to 300 degrees Fahrenheit.

 Step 3 – Heat butter in a large skillet over medium-high heat.
 Once melted, add the onion and celery.
 Stir occasionally until tender, about 5 minutes.
 Remove the skillet from heat and stir in the parsley and poultry seasoning.